Vulnerable nations urged to craft climate migration policy

 "We want to make sure that ... very vulnerable people have a framework if they have to move or if they choose to move (so) that movement doesn't erode their development gains," she added.

-There is a need to think too about those left behind in rural areas when family members seek work in urban centres, said Zakia Naznin of the Bangladesh Centre for Advanced Studies.
+There is a need to think too about those left behind in rural areas when family members seek work in urban centers, said Zakia Naznin of the Bangladesh Centre for Advanced Studies.

 In Bangladesh's coastal settlements - hit by storms and encroaching sea water - men are increasingly leaving for seasonal work in cities, meaning women assume all the household chores while trying to earn extra money themselves through whatever means they can find.